The only Dutch book to successfully overturn a full book ban:

 Frank de Grave, former Minister of Defence, reflecting in his autobiography (2018)

-The ‘failed’ Srebrenica film roll: lost in a web of lies and internal conflict.
+The ‘failed’ Srebrenica film roll: lost in a web of intrigue and internal conflict.

 “I had the privilege of reading Giltay’s manuscript of The Cover-up General and it made my hair stand on end.
 ‘This won’t be appreciated,’ I commented, adding: ‘Watch out for repercussions!’
 I fear there has been some serious lying at the highest levels.”